 Church wardens are elected annually by the Annual Meeting of Parishioners Meetings (which must take place by 31st May).
 Their term of office is one year, and they can serve six consecutive terms.

 Training for Wardens is arranged every year after the annual visitations have taken place in June.
 The Archdeacons PA will send out the relevant information with a date for this to take place something in July.

-Hard copies of the Visitation papers will be posted during the last week in February, but are available now online:
+Hard copies of the Visitation papers will be posted during the first week in February, but are available now online:

 Resources for Churchwardens